CloudLabs-MOC/CloudLabs-SEED/Cryptography/PKI: Public Key Infrastructure/Public-Key-Infrastructure-(PKI)-Lab.md

 You will be prompted for a password.
 Do not lose this password, because you will have to type the passphrase each time you want to use this CA to sign certificates for others.
-You will also be asked to fill in the subject information, such as the Country Name, Common Name, etc. The output of the command are stored in two files:ca.key and ca.crt.
+You will also be asked to fill in the subject information, such as the Country Name, Common Name, etc. The output of the command are stored in two files: ca.key and ca.crt.
 The file ca.key contains the CA’s private key, while ca.crt contains the public-key certificate.
 You can also specify the subject information and password in the command line, so you will not be prompted for any additional information.
 In the following command, we use -subj to set the subject